stonepros/stone/doc/man/8/rados.rst

 Description
 ===========

-**rados** is a utility for interacting with a Ceph object storage cluster (RADOS), part of the Ceph distributed storage system.
+**rados** is a utility for interacting with a Stone object storage cluster (RADOS), part of the Stone distributed storage system.

 Global Options